PlaceOS/docs/tutorial/tutorial.md

 ---
 id: tutorial
-title: Tutorials for PlaceOS
+title: Tutorials
-description: Introductions for different aspects of the platform
+slug: ./
+sidebar_order: 0
+sidebar_category_label: Tutorials
+sidebar_category_order: 1
 ---

 Tutorials are _lessons_ that take the reader by the hand through a series of steps to complete a project of some kind.